First Year Practical Lawyering

 Putting It All Into Practice

-In addition, New England University School of Law offers students a wide variety of options to gain firsthand experience working with clients, writing legal documents, conducting research, and litigating cases.
+In addition, Western New England University School of Law offers students a wide variety of options to gain firsthand experience working with clients, writing legal documents, conducting research, and litigating cases.
 Through the nine Law Clinics and over 100 Judicial and Public Interest Externship placements offered by the School, students gain the opportunity to put into practice all of these skills and more.
 In addition, the School of Law offers many in-house simulation courses that help students learn by engaging in simulations of the kind of real-world lawyering that normally takes place outside of the classroom.